joelgraff/macproupgrade/README.md

 ## Check the firmware version

-Uner Finder -> About This Mac -> More Info -> System Report, the reported firmware version should be MP21.007F.B06.
+Uner Apple Icon -> About This Mac -> More Info -> System Report, the reported firmware version should be MP21.007F.B06.

 # Installing Ubuntu